ana-mc-almeida/ResumosMeic/PP/Teoricas/Aula 4 - Directional Consistency.md

 <img src="Imagens/Aula 4 Ordering example.png">

-## Induced widh and induced graph
+## Induced width and induced graph

 The induced graph of (G, d) is an ordererd graph (G*, d).
 G* is created by:
 1. Processing nodes of G from last to first (top to bottom)
 2. Connecting all of the parents of a node after processing.

-Induced width of (G, d), w*(d), is the width of (G*, d) Induced width of a graph, w*, is still the minimmum induced widh over all of its orderings.
+Induced width of (G, d), w*(d), is the width of (G*, d) Induced width of a graph, w*, is still the minimmum induced width over all of its orderings.

 ### Example